 First, let me say that I am NOT advocating that any Progressive EVER vote for Donald Trump.
-The purpose of this article is to elucidate reasons why, as Progressives in a duopolistic system with only two viable candidates, we should hope to see Donald Trump win the Presidency rather than Hillary Clinton.
+The purpose of this article is to elucidate reasons why, as Progressives in a duopolistic system with only two viable candidates, we should not fear to see Donald Trump win the Presidency rather than Hillary Clinton.

 The 2016 Election is all about negatives.
 Indeed, the poll numbers most often bandied about are not those of support for each candidate, but rather the numbers showing how many voters DISLIKE one candidate or the other.
 Indeed, the “negatives” are the highest in recorded history, so one can hardly blame the media for concentrating on the record-breaking statistics.